grscheller/scheller-linux-archive/grokScala/README.md

 ## 4. Scala code blocks: [codeblocks](codeblocks/)
 Scala code blocks are interesting closures.
-They can contain state and but are not first class objects.
+They can contain state but are not first class objects.
 This project is to explore to what extend code blocks behave like functions.

 I found something I thought peculiar while in the scala REPL:
 ```